 Importance of A Project Execution Plan

-The project execution plan is a critical guide to the project managers and the entire project officials, clearly outlining project objectives and expectations in the implementation or execution phase.
+The project execution plan is a critical guide to the project managers and the entire project officials, clearly outlining project management process and objectives and expectations in the implementation or execution phase.

 What is a Project Management Plan?